January 2018 to July 2019

 The Making of Chrysalis was a significant and unique new project funded by the Arts Council of England that gathered together people of different ages and backgrounds living or working in contrasting areas of South Devon.

-It was available for use by people and organisations for learning, creativity, celebration, exchange, dialogue and gatherings of all kinds.
+It remains available for use by people and organisations for learning, creativity, celebration, exchange, dialogue and gatherings of all kinds.